KelsyT/my-digital-garden/_notes/Conditional tests/elif tests execute when true in sequence.md

+---
+title: elif tests execute when true in sequence
+---

 When more than two possible situations need to be tested, use an `elif`.
 In an `if-elif-else` chain, only one block of code is executed.
 It runs each [[Conditional tests make decisions|conditional test]] in order until one is true.
 When it is true, the code following that test is executed and Python skips the rest of the tests.

 ```python